MileHacker Logo

 • Sagres offers no specific discount pass for attractions.
 For wider Algarve transport, a VAMUS Algarve bus card may be worth considering, though Sagres walkability lessens its utility here.

-• All beaches are free to enjoy for swimming, sunbathing, and exploring.
+• All the coast is free to enjoy for swimming, sunbathing, and exploring.

 • Cliff walks around Cabo de São Vicente and Ponta da Atalaia display breathtaking scenery, at no cost.

-• Watching the amazing sunset at Cabo de São Vicente is a prime free activity.
+• Watching the amazing sunset at Cabo de São Vicente is a top free activity.

 Dining & Accommodation Value